 At Hobart Private Hospital we are committed to providing a high standard quality of care for all of our patients.
 Your needs and well-being are our highest priority, and we aim to deliver exceptional medical assistance in a caring and comfortable environment.

-Please read through all of the information below, to ensure your admission and stay is as enjoyable as possible, and your discharge from hospital meets your expectations.
+To ensure your admission and stay is as enjoyable as possible, and yoru discharge from hospital meets your expectations please read through all of the information in the drop down menu below.

 Your admission to Hobart Private Hospital will be arranged by either your specialist or your General Practitioner, who will inform you of the day and in some cases, the time you need to come to hospital.Often the hospital may also phone you to confirm your admission time but follow your doctor's instructions if you don't hear from the hospital.
 On arrival at Hobart Private Hospital proceed to the main reception desk where you will be directed to the appropriate department.
 In an emergency you may arrive by ambulance or you may present yourself to the Emergency Department.